oxblixxx/terraform-beginner-bootcamp-2023/journal/week 1.md

 ### OBJECT VALIDATIION
 While uploading objects into the bucket, they can be validated if the file exists using the validation block and using the function `fileexists()` and if it does not exist a condition can be set with an error message to output[^3]`

+### TERRAFORM FUNCTIONS
+There are various types of [fuctions in terraform](https://developer.hashicorp.com/terraform/language/functions). `Jsonencode` functions was used to encode a the `bucket policy` to a JSON string.

 ### DATA SOURCES PROVIDER
 A data source provider in Terraform is a plugin that provides Terraform with the ability to retrieve information about external resources, such as cloud APIs, databases, or other configuration files.
 Data source providers are different from resource providers, which enable Terraform to manage and provision external resources.